Updated: August 2025

-These are an essential resources for those trying to understanding how to achieve compliance.
-Indeed, small organisations, which often lack the resources to appoint data protection experts to guide them through compliance, may find them particularly useful.
+These are essential resources for those trying to understand how to achieve compliance.
+Small organisations, which often lack the resources to appoint data protection experts to guide them through compliance, may find them particularly useful.

 The first principle is relatively self-evident: organisations need to make sure their data collection practices don’t break the law and that they aren’t hiding anything from data subjects.